redspider/ikeys/README.md

 php install -r requirements.txt
 ```

-Now it's all installed, all you have to do to run it up is (in the same dir):
+Now it's all installed, all you have to do to run it up is (in the same dir)

 ```
 python app.py